motion/orbit/README.md

   # mobile
   /mobile           # as of now just experiment to get our UI kit running in react-native, on hold until react native better supports things, we should move off haul and onto their own packager once monorepo support.

-  # cloud
-  /api              # search / registry updating endpoints for publishing apps /registry         # verdaccio registry (basically our own npm registry) so we have an index of all orbit apps published

   # some things in ./app are from older attempts, not currently used:
   /oracle           # realtime OCR system for mac desktop /orbit-dotapp     # experiment on making custom .app icons for each app